 Frank thanked Sergey for his work on this.
 Remember this is only a test.

-Agenda for the the ARISS-I Meeting next February – Frank Bauer
+Agenda for ARISS-I Meeting next February – Frank Bauer

 Frank called for Agenda items for the next Face to Face meeting in February.
 Please send these items to the ARISS-I officers.
 Based on these items, an Agenda will be announced and updated for every monthly meeting up until February.